IBM/maximo-labs/MkDocs/mas_8.5/docs/demo-dtx-manage.md

-# Digital Twin Exchange - Manage Lab
+# Digital Twin Exchange - Manage Lab (Under construction)

 !!! note
     Please follow the `Action` statements to navigate the steps and perform the lab.